Adelost/historical-pattern-index/KNOWLEDGE_LOST.md

 This is not about nostalgia.
 It's about recognizing that some losses are permanent.
 Species can sometimes be reintroduced.
 Knowledge, once lost, is gone.

+See also: [Knowledge Saved](KNOWLEDGE_SAVED.md) — what we almost lost, and how it survived.

 **Data:** [`/data/knowledge_lost.json`](data/knowledge_lost.json)

 ---